jbrunhuber/runway-compiler/README.md

 A compiler frontend for the runway language.

 # Learning is everything

-The main goal of this project is to improve my programming skills and the knowledge of programming languages with a lower level (such as LLVM IR).
+The goal of this project is to improve my theoretical and practical skills.
+I want to know much more about how compilers work and what kind of elements *(like statements or expressions)* exists in programming languages.

+The project in this state is basically the fronted for the language.
+It creates LLVM byte code in SSA form.
+The backend part which includes optimizing is completely done by LLVM.
+More about LLVM: llvm.org/docs/

-This project is either in a stable state nor in an active development.
+This project is either in a stable state nor in active development.
+In summer when my final exams are over I’m going to contribute more.
+Promised :)